tonybanters/oxwm-docs/src/content/docs/configuration/overview.md

 description: Understanding oxwm configuration
 ---

-oxwm uses a human-readable configuration file written in RON (Rusty Object Notation) format with a custom preprocessor for variables.
+oxwm uses a human-readable configuration file written in Lua, a lightweight and flexible scripting language.

 ## Configuration File Location

 The configuration file is located at:

 ```
-~/.config/oxwm/config.ron
+~/.config/oxwm/config.lua
 ```

 This follows the XDG Base Directory specification.